MehooL26/AI-Hardware-Accelerator/README.md

 - Implementation
 - Hardware acceleration

-This project is actively under development and aims to implement a complete neural netowrk accelerator on FPGA hardware.
+This project is actively under development and aims to implement a complete neural network accelerator on FPGA hardware.